anilzen/MathQuantum/content/event/052924_Workshop-VectorGraphicsIllustratorPII/index.md

 projects:
 ---

-Come learn the basics of creating and editing vector graphics, a useful skill for researchers to present concepts via figures, diagrams, and other visual products.
+Come practice creating and editing vector graphics, a useful skill for researchers to present concepts via figures, diagrams, and other visual products.

-This tutorial will introduce vector graphics using Adobe Illustrator, a major vector graphics creation and editing tool.
-Emphasis will be placed on tools and concepts relevant to mathematicians and quantum scientists.

-We will then explore attendees’ interests in visualization for their own work.
-This will help us identify pragmatic and advanced topics to be covered in future Parts of the tutorial series.
+In this hands-on session, we will use Adobe Illustrator to reproduce example QIS journal article figures.
+These have been selected to implement techniques learned in [Part I](https://youtu.be/T4tq72ep800?si=u1MKtZvAYIGnm4y_) of the series, while learning a few new techniques.
+Skills from Part I are expected, so review or catch up via [the recording](https://youtu.be/T4tq72ep800?si=u1MKtZvAYIGnm4y_).

+The event is formally scheduled till 1pm, but we have the room till 1:30pm in case participants want to stay longer.

 __Pre-workshop instructions:__
+__1. Review or catch up__ on Part I via [this recording](https://youtu.be/T4tq72ep800?si=u1MKtZvAYIGnm4y_).

-__1. Bring computer + Illustrator:__ This is a hands-on tutorial workshop.
+__2. Bring computer + Illustrator:__ This is a hands-on tutorial workshop.
 To fully benefit, please bring your own computer with Adobe Illustrator installed.
 UMD members have access to Illustrator through Terpware:
 Windows - [Faculty/Staff](https://terpware.umd.edu/Windows/Title/1968) | [Students](https://terpware.umd.edu/Windows/Title/1971) ||| Mac - [Faculty/Staff](https://terpware.umd.edu/Mac/Title/1968) | [Students](https://terpware.umd.edu/Mac/Title/1971)
 Feel free to reach out to Daniel Serrano <dsvolpe@umd.edu> to get assistance preparing for the workshop.
-The room will open at 2:45pm for pre-workshop troubleshooting.
+The room will open at 11:50pm for pre-workshop troubleshooting.

-__2. Optional:__ Send Daniel <dsvolpe@umd.edu> examples of figures/diagrams you’d like to be able to create.
-With sufficient time, this will help inform the tools and concepts covered in the tutorial.
+__3. Optional:__ Send Daniel <dsvolpe@umd.edu> examples of figures/diagrams you’d like to be able to create.
+With sufficient time, we will go over the tools and skills needed to create those specific ones.

 # Organizers